Black News Channel shuts down days after ratings high

 Princell Hair, the company's president and CEO, told employees Friday in a memo that the news network was ceasing live production and would file for bankruptcy.
 BNC was available in some 50 million homes with cable and satellite but had failed to attract many viewers.

-But it was consistently losing money, despite two rounds of layoffs, and Kahn decided to stop investing in it further.
+But it was consistently losing money, despite two rounds of layoffs, and Khan decided to stop investing in it further.
 It is currently three weeks short of payroll, a company spokesman said.

 Hair, a former CNN executive, took over in the relaunch last year.
 BNC brought on contributors like Charles Blow, columnist at The New York Times, and commentator Marc Lamont Hill.
 Correspondents were stationed in New York, Los Angeles, Chicago, Atlanta and Philadelphia.

-Note: This story has been updated to correct the name of the Black News Channel’s chief investor.
-He is Shahid Khan, not Shahid Kahn.